JamieBort/Portfolio-Website/README.md

 This site

 - will link to my blog,
-- and have
+- and will have
   - a `Contact Me` form,
-  - a `Resources` page
+  - a `Resources` page (containing content relevant to all aspects of coding from writing bash scripts to writing accessible code to contributing to open source projects),
-  - and a page of `Fun Things` to explore
+  - and a `Fun Things` page to explore containing random things that I found interesting.

 Additionally, on each relevant page you will be able to filter the content by a text field or by selecting key phrases (css, debugging, back end, etc.) and attributes (title, date, etc.).

-I will continue to make changes to this site to make it more accessible.
+I'll update each section periodically as I come across new or interesting material.

-Lastly, I will continue to add content to the `Resources` and `Fun Things` pages as well as my blog.
+If you anything that needs a correction, please let me know!
+And create a pull request.

 ## Contribute